 Gmail has protections for users like spam blocking, virus scanning, phishing warnings, and two-factor authentication for logins.
 As part of the overall Google service, you can also use your Gmail account for chatting with people using the built-in messaging service, as well as initiate video calls.
 Gmail also has a translation service for sending and receiving messages in a foreign language.

 For those concerned about privacy, ProtonMail comes highly recommended.
-Not only are all emails sent using ProtonMail entirely encrypted end-to-end, but all of the company’s servers are located in Switzerland and are therefore protected by the country’s strict privacy laws.
-With email, your security is only as strong as the person you’re sending the email too, but at least with ProtonMail everything at your end is as secure as it can be.
+Not only are all emails sent using ProtonMail entirely encrypted end-to-end, but all of the company’s servers are located in Switzerland.
+Therefore, your emails are protected by the country’s strict privacy laws.
+With email, your security is only as strong as the person you’re sending email to and the file attachments you open or download.
+At least with ProtonMail, everything at your end is as secure as it can be.

-The interface for the online client is clean and a little easier on the eyes due to the use of muted greys, rather than the starker whites of some other clients.
-It’s also easy to navigate, and features tabs and categories for streamlined browsing.
+The interface for the online client is clean and composed of muted grays, rather than the starker whites of some other clients.
+It’s also easy to navigate and features tabs and categories for streamlined browsing.
 You can access your account using the free applications available on both iOS and Android.

 The downside to ProtonMail is that its free account is limited to just 500MB, and you are limited to sending 150 messages per day.
 That should be enough for most users, but if you need more, a mere $5 a month will get you 5GB of space and up to 1,000 messages per day.
 Personal users who require more impressive options can get a Visionary account for $25 a month with 2oGB of storage, 50 email aliases, and support for multiple domains, while businesses can enjoy hosted accounts and domains with encryption for $7.50 a month.